phpearth/docs/oop/dic.md

----
-title: "What is Dependency Injection Container in PHP?"
+# What is Dependency Injection Container in PHP?
-updated: "September 20, 2016"
-permalink: "/faq/object-oriented-programming/dependency-injection-container/"
----

 To better understand dependency injection container, the [dependency injection design pattern](/oop/design-patterns/dependency-injection.md)